arthurshafikov/arthurshafikov/README.md

-# Hi there 👋, I'm Arthur!
+# Hi there 👋, I'm Arthur.

 I am a **Software Engineer** from Russia, I'm passionate about coding and solving uncommon tasks.
 For me programming is more that just a job.
 I don't like to learn only from lectures, I like to practice.
 I prefer to experiment and try rather than to overthink and procrastinate about my tasks.